Put a date on it

-- If you’re employed you will have to contribute the minimum of 3% of your gross (before tax) wage or salary unless you are eligible for a contributions holiday.
+- If you’re employed you will have to contribute the minimum of 3% of your gross (before tax) wage or salary unless you are eligible for a Savings Suspension.

-- The return of your savings is not guaranteed, and the value of assets in your chosen investment portfolios can go up and down.
+- The return of your savings is not guaranteed, and the value of assets in your chosen fund can go up and down.

 The Kiwi Wealth KiwiSaver Scheme, which we distribute, works in an open and transparent way, so you can go online, at any time, and know exactly where your money is invested and how it’s performing.

 One of the first things you should think about saving is an emergency fund - enough to cover you for at least three months' expenses is a good amount.

 Insurance can help protect you too.
 There are different options depending on your needs and circumstances - talk to our team to figure out what's best for you.